-A few years back I conducted a route-to-market project for a pan-African television network in Zambia.
-Our project took me to Chipata, the capital of the Eastern Province of Zambia.
-Chipata has an estimated population of less than a hundred thousand.
-But in Africa, population estimates don’t always tell the full story.
+A few years back, I conducted a Route-to-Market project for a pan-African television network in Zambia.
+Part of our project focused on Chipata, the capital of the Eastern province of Zambia.
+Chipata has an estimated population of less than a hundred thousand people- not large by any standards.
+But, population estimates don’t always tell the full story.

-For one, population estimates for many African cities are notoriously bad.
-The numbers also do not explain a place’s significance.
-Chipata is on the Malawian border and is a transport and business hub.
-In 2011 a rail link with Malawi was inaugurated.
-Chipata also provides an access point to the Indian Ocean deepwater port at Nacala in Mozambique.
-This provides Zambia with an alternative to the port of Dar es Salaam in Tanzania.
+For one, population estimates for many African cities are notoriously unreliable and are often revised.
+The numbers also don’t explain the trade importance of the area and city.
+Chipata is close to the Malawian border and is a regional transport and business hub.
+Zambia inaugurated the rail link with Malawi in 2011.
+The city provides an access point to the Indian Ocean deepwater port at Nacala in Mozambique – an alternative access point to the Tanzanian port of Dar es Salaam.

 As an expat based in Ethiopia in the 1990s, my regional office was shocked when my assessment showed we would likely only reach 12% of the population.
 And only if we excelled in distribution and went “everywhere.”
 The bulk of the population was not linked to any major road network.
 During a subsequent charter flight over Ethiopia, our trip showed that Ethiopians were mostly rural, with few access roads.

 The African nation urbanised and developed significantly since the 1990s, as the new roadworks and flurry of construction in Addis Ababa so vividly demonstrate.
 However, 38% of the population remains five or more hours away from a city of at least 50,000 people, according to IFPRI (International Food Policy Research Institute) in 2007.
 However, a significant reduction from the 82% figure in1984.